SystemsApproach/private5g/ran.rst

 some of the internal details, and in doing so, explain how the RAN is being transformed in 5G.
-This involves first describing the stages in the packet processing pipeline, and then showing how these stages are being disaggregated, distributed and implemented.
+This involves first describing the stages in the packet processing pipeline, and then showing how these stages are being disaggregated, distributed, and implemented.

 Our approach in this chapter is to incrementally build the RAN from the bottom up in the first three sections.
 Section 4.4 then summarizes